error434/nhentai-proxy-extension/README.md

 ## Installation

-1. Download the `.zip` file from releases.
+1. Download the `.zip` [file](https://github.com/error434/nhentai-proxy-extension/releases/download/v1.0.0/nhentai-proxy-extension.zip) and extract it.

 2. Go to your [chrome extensions](chrome://extensions) page and enable developer mode.
 That should reveal three new options, `Load unpacked`, `Pack extension` and `Update`.